lbenie/reading-time-estimator/README.md

 ```

 At the moment there is only 3 supported locales: `en`, `fr` and `es`.
 If a
-locale does not exists, it will fallback to `en`.
+locale does not exist, it will fallback to `en`.

 ### Usage